 Here are some tips for creating a risk management plan for application modernization:

 Identify your risks.
 Before you can mitigate them, you have to know what they are.
 Work with your IT team to identify all of the possible threats that could happen during the application modernization process.
 Include both technical issues (such as data loss or system downtime) and business concerns (such as damage to company reputation).

 Define how each risk will be mitigated.
 Once you’ve identified all of your risks, it’s time to figure out how each one will be addressed if it happens during the process of modernizing applications.
-For example, if there’s an increased chance of downtime during the migration process, create a contingency plan that outlines how employees can still access their systems while they’re down (such as using mobile apps or email).
+For example, if there’s an increased chance of downtime during the cloud migration process, create a contingency plan that outlines how employees can still access their systems while they’re down (such as using mobile apps or email).

 Step 6.
 List KPIs and other vital Metrics for Your System